iraf-community/pyraf/docs/pyraf_tutorial.rst

 for IRAF users, but when the time comes to write new scripts you should learn how to run IRAF tasks using native Python syntax.

-Currently there are a number of ways of running tasks and setting parameters.
+There are a number of ways of running tasks and setting parameters.
 The system is still under development, and depending on user feedback, we may decide to eliminate some of them.
 Below we identify our preferred methods, which we do not intend to eliminate